 – 60p 28M(PS) <- A Broadcast standard for 720p.
 So you would have to scale down to 720p.

-– 24p 24M(FX) – < – My favorite option for the web, or general usage.
+– 24p 24M(FX) – < – My favorite option for the web or general usage.

 – 24p 17M(FH)

-Record location on memory card: private/AVCHD
+Record location on the memory card: private/AVCHD

 MP4 – This is a lower bit rate recording

-Use MP4 only when quality isn’t really something you need and you’d rather take up less space.
+Use MP4 only when quality isn’t really something you need, and you’d rather take up less space.

 – 28M at 1080p60